To Register for First Holy Communion in Iona Road Parish

 Firstly, we share in the joy of your engagement and your decision to celebrate the Sacrament of Marriage.
 We pray that the sacrament may prove to be a lifelong blessing for you both, as you ask God to accompany and guide you in your vocation as a married couple.

-The first thing we invite you to do is to make contact with Fr.
-Paddy Jones, to discuss your wedding plans.
+The first thing we invite you to do is to make contact with The Parish Priest, to discuss your wedding plans.
 Three months is the minimum notice required, but we strongly advise making contact at the earliest opportunity, so that you give yourselves plenty of time to make all the necessary arrangements.

 Contact the church where you wish to celebrate your wedding and make a provisional booking.
 Enquire what their regulations/expectations are.